 Our non-marketable equity securities not accounted for under the equity method are adjusted to fair value for observable transactions for identical or similar investments of the same issuer or impairment (referred to as the measurement alternative).
 The fair value measured at the time of the observable transaction is not necessarily an indication of the current fair value as of the balance sheet date.
 These investments, especially those that are in the early stages, are inherently risky because the technologies or products these companies have under development are typically in the early phases and may never materialize, and they may experience a decline in financial condition, which could result in a loss of a substantial part of our investment in these companies.
 Valuations of our equity investments in private companies are inherently more complex due to the lack of readily available market data and observable transactions at lower valuations could result in significant losses.
-In addition, global economic conditions could result in additional volatility.
-The success of our investment in any private company is also typically dependent on the likelihood of our ability to realize appreciation in the value of investments through liquidity events such as public offerings, acquisitions, private sales or other market events.
+In addition, global economic conditions, private sales or other market events.
+Changes in the value of investments through liquidity events such as public offerings, acquisitions, private sales or other market events.
 Changes in the valuation of non-marketable equity securities may not directly correlate with changes in valuation of marketable equity securities.
 As of December 31, 2021 and 2022, the carrying value of our non-marketable equity securities, which were accounted for under the measurement alternative, was \$27.6 billion and \$28.5 billion, respectively.